School of Social and Political Science

 Join Edinburgh's world-class Centre of African Studies

-Our masters students have the opportunity to join the inclusive group of world-class scholars that make up Edinburgh's Centre of African Studies (CAS).
+Our Masters students have the opportunity to join the inclusive group of world-class scholars that make up Edinburgh's Centre of African Studies (CAS).

-The Centre of African Studies is an internationally recognised hub for research and teaching on Africa, within the prestigious School of Social and Political Science.
+The Centre of African Studies is an internationally-recognised hub for research and teaching on Africa, within the prestigious School of Social and Political Science.

 We are one of the oldest and largest African Studies centres in Europe and we pride ourselves on undertaking a diverse range of cutting-edge, interdisciplinary research.